gdidetroit/git-GDI/slides/git-push-success.md

 ##  git push success

-You can also see the results on your github page.
+You can also see the results on your GitHub page.

 ![](images/github-works.png)